MesihK/prost/README.md

 * makedb: creates a PROST database from given fasta file.
 The fasta file usually contains more than one entry.
 * search: searches a query database agains a target database.
 Query database can contain one or more sequences embedded using makedb command. `--thr` can be used to specify an e-value threshold.
 The default threshold is 0.05.
-* searchsp: searches a query database agains a SwissProt January 2022 database.
+* searchsp: searches a query database agains a SwissProt February 2023 database.
+Performs GO enrichment analysis on found homologs.
 Query database can contain one or more sequences embedded using makedb command.
-Again `--thr` can be used to specify an e-value threshold.
+Again `--thr` can be used to specify an e-value threshold.  `--gothr` can be used to specifiy different e-value threshold for GO enrichment analysis.

 ```
 prost makedb db/sp.fa db/sp.prdb